trixelbit/Bible/Genesis.md

 ?
 I'm really not familier with the word firmament.
 Even the google defintion doesn't provide insight to me on this.
 I may need to look at the original untranslated word and search from there.

+~ The more I look at different translation as well as what comes after.
+This seems to implies earth as a spherical object didn't exist yet, but rather everything was very mangled in mist of sorts.
+The action performed here(I think) actually separates everything out intro discrete groups.